hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 * adopt a circular economy strategy and action plan
 * develop and implement enabling regulatory measures that will support the reduction of plastic waste, introduction of alternatives and increase in recycling
 * develop educational and awareness raising materials (posters, videos, cartoons, a website and a campaign on social media) and disseminate them to public schools
-* conduct training on plastic crisis and solutions in at least 30 public schools in five province capitals (Siem Reap, Sihanoukville, Khemarak Phoumin, Kampot and Kep), and introduce single-use plastic reduction measures
+* conduct training on plastic crisis and solutions and introduce single-use plastic reduction measures in at least 30 public schools in five province capitals (Siem Reap, Sihanoukville, Khemarak Phoumin, Kampot and Kep)
 * reach 1 million people with an awareness raising social media campaign encouraging appropriate plastic waste management
 * identify best practices to reduce plastic waste by private sector and citizens, and feature them on the circular economy platform (50% women-led)
 * develop an operational solid waste management plan in at least 1 city